Ricky Aguiar: Career

 After playing for Shoreham, Lewes and Worthing, Aguiar signed for Swindon Town in August 2021.
 He moved on loan to Chippenham Town in October 2021.

 In July 2022, Aguiar extended his contract with Swindon until the summer of 2025.

 He moved on loan to Torquay United in January 2023.

-It was announced on the 2 February 2023 that he had returned to Swindon Town.
+He returned to Worthing in July 2023 on a season-long loan but, in January 2024, was recalled by his parent club.

+Aguilar joined York City for an undisclosed fee in July 2024.

+On 7 November 2025, Aguiar joined National League South club Horsham on loan until January 2026.